What is American Sign Language (ASL)?

 Here’s the American Sign Language Alphabet to help you get started in learning ASL:

 Any ASL user knows how crucial being able to fingerspell and understand it in return truly is.
 Fingerspelling is used to spell out words that do not have a sign such as people’s names, countries, cities and brand names.
-When you’re in the early stages of learning and don’t know sign language phrases, sign language alphabet can also bridge the gap between you and the hearing impaired person you need to communicate with.
+When you’re in the early stages of learning and don’t know sign language phrases, the sign language alphabet can bridge the gap between you and the Hard of hearing person you need to communicate with.

 tips for asl fingerspelling

 1.)
 Keep a Steady Hand

 Keeping your hand steady will call for less confusion and more conversation.
 A shaky or nervous hand could have an impact on the integrity of your sign.
 Your signs are easier to read when your hand is not shaking.
 In sign language, your hand is your face talking.
 If you’re struggling to keep a steady hand, try placing your other hand under your elbow to stabilize your hand.
 Don’t get too used to having that elbow there, though!
 Should you begin learning more about ASL, many phrases will require both hands!

 When you’re beginning to learn sign language and the ASL alphabet it will be difficult to fingerspell but practice will make perfect and your hand will only become steadier as time goes on.